365businessdev/docs/docs/en-us/365-business-barcode/barcode-whatis.md

----
-title: What is 365 business Barcode?
+# What is 365 business Barcode?
----

 ## What is a barcode?

 There are many different types of barcodes.
 They all consist of optical patterns and encode data so that it can be read automatically or by machine.
 The German term for barcode is Strichcode, as it is made up of parallel bars of varying widths and gaps.